 13. Are there other requirements I will need to continue in the BSN program?

-Yes, the College of Registered Nurses of British Columbia has published a document called Becoming a Registered Nurse in British Columbia: Requisite Skills and Abilities.
+Yes, the British Columbia College of Nursing Professionals (previously known as the College of Registered Nurses of British Columbia) has published a document called Requisite Skills and Abilities: Becoming a Registered Nurse in British Columbia.
 This document provides information about the nature of the activities that nursing students need to perform and the general demands of registered nurse education.
 You may want to review the document before you apply to nursing.
-This document can be viewed at online and will be sent to you by the Admissions Office once you are invited to the BSN program.
+This document can be viewed online and will be sent to you by the Admissions Office once you are invited to the BSN program.

 1. How are applicants selected?